Six String Acoustic

 There is something in music that imbues even the most simple things with a special power.
 Often, our favorite music feels so out of reach, imbued as it is with this special something, so often instilled by our own selves, our love and adoration for this music and these songs in particular.

 This harmonic simplicity doesn’t take anything away from the sheer potency of these songs, and in fact in more instances than not bolsters it.
-The same is very much true in much American country music and folk music more generally, simplicity being preferred as a vehicle for the ‘truth’ and emotion in the vocals of a song.
+The same is very true in American country music and folk music more generally, simplicity being preferred as a vehicle for the ‘truth’ and emotion in the vocals of a song.

 The following songs will have been almost entirely composed with just three chords, the seams all laid bare for your perusing.
-There will be a range of three chord songs for your choosing so don’t feel any pressure to learn all of them; take from them what you will and what you feel speaks to you the most.
+There will be a range of three-chord songs for your choosing so don’t feel any pressure to learn all of them; take from them what you will and what you feel speaks to you the most.

-1. ‘Sweet Home Alabama’ by Lynyrd Skynyrd
+1. “Sweet Home Alabama” by Lynyrd Skynyrd

 This is a classic rock track, firmly hung on the classic rock wall of fame, remembered throughout the annals of popular music history.
-Even those uninterested in this type of music usually will be familiar with this track, so synonymous as it has become with home coming and returning.
+Even those uninterested in this type of music usually will be familiar with this track, so synonymous as it has become with homecoming and returning.

 • D – 1 bar